Practice Circuits, Remediation, and Test-Ready Habits

 Turn Practice Into A Feedback System

 Random practice can make a candidate feel busy without improving weak skills.
 A better approach is a practice circuit: a planned set of skills performed under observation, followed by a short debrief and a targeted repeat.
-The goal is not to perform only favorite skills or only the skill that feels easiest.
-The goal is to switch safely between different kinds of nursing assistant work, just as a test or real shift may require.
-A useful circuit includes opening and closing routines, hand hygiene, body mechanics, transfers or mobility, measurement, recording, and resident communication.
+The goal is not to perform only the easiest or favorite skill — it is to switch safely between different kinds of work, just as a real test or shift requires.
+A useful circuit threads together the opening/closing routine, hand hygiene, body mechanics, a transfer or mobility skill, a measurement, accurate recording, and resident communication.

-Keep the Washington source boundaries visible in the practice plan.
-Current Washington skills testing is through training programs or WABON regional scheduling when needed.
-Credentia handles the online written/oral knowledge exam.
-The 22 testable skills should be used as WABON checklist and NNAAP-aligned context.
-They help organize practice, while current skills logistics still come from the Washington program or regional process.
+Keep the Washington source boundaries visible in the plan.
+Current Washington hands-on skills testing runs through approved training programs or WABON regional scheduling when needed.
+Credentia administers only the online written/oral knowledge exam.
+The 22-23 NNAAP-aligned skills organize practice, but the logistics of your actual skills session come from your program or the WABON regional route — a practice plan never replaces those current instructions.

 Circuit elementExample practiceDebrief question

-Infection controlHand hygiene before and after a gloved taskDid contamination occur, and was it corrected?
+Infection controlHand hygiene with 20-second friction; gloved taskDid contamination occur, and was it self-corrected?

-Personal carePrivacy, draping, clean-to-dirty orderWas dignity protected throughout the skill?
+Personal carePrivacy, draping, clean-to-dirty orderWas dignity protected the whole time?

-ClosingComfort, call light, cleanup, hand hygiene, reportingWas the resident safe after the task ended?
+ClosingComfort, call light, low bed, hand hygiene, reportWas the resident safe and the value recorded?

-A remediation log should be specific.
-Do not write bad at transfers.
-Write missed wheelchair brakes before resident stood, forgot to cue before sitting, or leaned with back instead of bending knees.
-Do not write bad at output.
-Write read graduate above eye level, omitted mL, or recorded on wrong line.
-Specific errors lead to specific fixes.
-Vague errors lead to more vague practice.
+A remediation log should be specific to the missed step.
+Do not write "bad at transfers."
+Write the exact behavior: "did not lock the wheelchair brakes before the resident stood," "forgot to cue with a count of three," or "leaned with my back instead of bending my knees."
+Do not write "bad at output."
+Write "read the graduate above eye level," "omitted the mL unit," or "recorded on the wrong line."
+Specific errors lead to specific fixes; vague errors lead to more vague practice.

 Observation is part of remediation.
-Many candidates can perform a skill alone but become disorganized when watched.
+Many candidates perform a skill smoothly alone but become disorganized when watched — and the real skills test is observed.
 Practice with a partner who does not coach during the performance.
-Afterward, have the partner identify missed steps, uncertain pauses, contamination, unsafe movement, unclear communication, and recording errors.
-Then repeat only the weak segment once, and later repeat the whole skill.
-This prevents a narrow fix from breaking the full sequence.
+Afterward, have them flag missed steps, uncertain pauses, contamination, unsafe movement, unclear communication, and recording errors.
+Then repeat only the weak segment once, and later repeat the whole skill so a narrow fix does not break the full sequence.

 Test Your Knowledge

-Which remediation note is most useful after a weak transfer attempt?
+Which remediation note is the most useful after a weak gait-belt transfer attempt?

 A